Cross-Correlating the Universe: The Gravitational Wave Background and Large-Scale Structure: Tracers of LSS

 \section{Tracers of LSS}

-Anisotropies in the spatial distribution of LSS tracers, such as galaxies and SMBHBs represent a biased tracer of the matter distribution, encoding information about their common evolution history.
+Anisotropies in the spatial distribution of LSS tracers, such as galaxies and SMBHBs, encode information about their common evolution history.
 Here we consider the anisotropic distribution of galaxy number counts and the GWs emitted by SMBHBs.
-Briefly, we take a simulation-based approach, summarized in Figure~\ref{fig:flow_chart}.
-Starting from the \Abacus{AbacusSummit} suite of~$N$-body simulations, we construct mock lightcones of galaxies by populating dark matter halos using the~\Abacus{AbacusHOD} parametrization.
-We then populate these galaxies with SMBHBs using semi-analytical models from~\cite{Casey_Clyde_2022,agazie2024_ACC}.
-From these galaxy and SMBHB catalogs, we build galaxy number count and GWB full-sky maps and study their angular statistics.
+Briefly, we take a simulation-based approach, summarized in figure~\ref{fig:flow_chart}.
+Starting from the~\Abacus{AbacusSummit} suite of~$N$-body simulations, we construct mock lightcones of galaxies by populating dark matter halos using the~\Abacus{AbacusHOD} parametrization.
+We then populate these galaxies with SMBHBs using semi-analytical models from refs.~\cite{Casey_Clyde_2022, agazie2024_ACC}.
+Finally, from these galaxy and SMBHB catalogs, we build galaxy number count and GWB full-sky maps and study their angular statistics.